Yograj2024/netflix-gpt/README.md

   - Inside `gptSearchSlice`, two new keys were added:
     - `gptMoviesName` → Stores only the movie names returned by GPT.
     - `gptMoviesInfo` → Stores full details fetched from TMDB for each movie.
+  - Reused existing UI components `MovieRow` and `MovieCard`.
+    - Now the API response (movie results) is displayed to the user using MovieRow and MovieCard.

 # features :-
 - login/sign up page
   - Toggle between Sign In / Sign Up
   - redirect to browser page
   - Firebase Authentication
   - Form validation and error feedback
   - added user image and userName display after sign up
 - Browser Page (after authentication)
   - Header with navigation
   - Movie Hero section
     - tailer in background
     - title and description
     - movie suggestions
       - movies list * n
 - netflixGPT
   - AI-powered search bar
   - movie suggestions